 So, what do you think?
-Is this ruling troubling?
-Or should the motioning party be required to show evidence of actual responsive ESI deleted?
-Please share any comments you might have or if you’d like to know more about a particular topic.
+Do fines like this cause your organization to re-evaluate your own security policies?
+As always, please share any comments you might have or if you’d like to know more about a particular topic.

 Disclaimer: The views represented herein are exclusively the views of the author, and do not necessarily represent the views held by CloudNine. eDiscovery Daily is made available by CloudNine solely for educational purposes to provide general information about general eDiscovery principles and not to provide specific legal advice applicable to any particular circumstance. eDiscovery Daily should not be used as a substitute for competent legal advice from a lawyer you have retained and who has agreed to represent you.